Professor-G/MicroLIA/docs/index.rst

 ===============================
 MicroLIA is an open-source program for microlensing detection in wide-field surveys.
 The original engine that was published used the machine learning Random Forest model, trained using a variety of lightcurve statistics.
 The current version of MicroLIA supports two additional models: Extreme Gradient Boost and Neural Network.

-Below is the outline of the program we have designed:
+You can find information on the program development in the `paper <https://arxiv.org/abs/2004.14347>`_.

 Installation
 ==================